nestjsx/nestjs-config/README.md

   export class BootstrapModule {}
   ```

-In both cases we provide the glob of our configuration as first argument, but it is relative to the `src/` folder.
+In both cases we provide the glob of our configuration as first argument, but it is relative to the `src/` folder (or eventually `dist/`).

+## Production environments

+You might have notice the use of `config/**/(!*.d).{ts,js}` in the glob.
+When running in production (running in JavaScript after TypeScript compilation) we want to disinclude the TypeScript definition files.
+The use of `config/**/*.ts` is fine in dev environments but we recommend using this example `config/**/(!*.d).{ts,js}` to avoid issues later on when running in a production environment.

 ### Environment Configuration